 In the world of J-rock, fans feel very attached to their favourite bands and to one another.
 This is true especially in the West, where fans of J-rock are rare.
 Therefore, it is important to work together to help J-rock gain more popularity in our part of the world.

-In spring 2007 our support and hard work [is the audience familiar with this work? if not go into more detail] had finally started to pay off, and the Japanese bands realized, that they have lots of fans outside Japan.
+In spring 2007 our support and hard work had finally started to pay off, and the Japanese bands realized, that they have lots of fans outside Japan.
 In May, one special and very important man in the J-rock industry known as Yoshiki managed to put a festival together in America, where about ten famous Japanese bands performed.
 Not surprisingly was this festival given the name J-rock Revolution, because it certainly was revolutionizing.
-It turned out to be a big success, and now many bands are following in its footprints.
-For example, a festival in Germany called J-shock is scheduled for June 23rd, where four famous bands, including An Cafe, will perform.
-I, of course, will be attending this festival, as it will the first of its kind in Europe.
+It turned out the be a big success, and now many bands are following in its foot prints.
+On June 23 a festival in Germany called J-shock is scheduled, where four famous bands, including An Cafe, will perform, just to mention an example.
+Iíll of course be attending this festival, as it will the first of its kind in Europe.